-This Section requires the State to develop and conduct a statistically valid and reliable survey of the market rates for child care services in the State (reflecting variations in the cost of child care services by geographic area, type of provider, and age of child) within the 2 years preceding the date of the submission of the application containing the State plan.
-The State should also detail the results of the market rates survey; describe how the State will provide for timely payment for child care services, and set payment rates for child care services in accordance with the results of the market rates survey without reducing the number of families in the State receiving assistance (as of the date of introduction of the Caring for Children Act of 2003).
+This section requires the State to develop and conduct a statistically valid and reliable survey of the market rates for child care services in the State (reflecting variations in the cost of child care services by geographic area, type of provider, and age of child) within the 2 years preceding the date of the submission of the application containing the State plan.
+The State should also detail the results of the market rates survey; describe how the State will provide for timely payment for child care services, and set payment rates for child care services in accordance with the results of the market rates survey without reducing the number of families in the State receiving assistance (as of the date of introduction of the Caring for Children Act of 2005).
 The State shall make the results of the survey available to the public no later than 30 days after the completion of the survey.
-The State plan shall include a certification that the payment rates are sufficient to ensure equal access for eligible children to child care services comparable to child care services in the State or sub-state area provided to children not eligible to receive such child care assistance.
+The State plan shall include a certification that the payment rates are sufficient to ensure equal access for eligible children to child care services comparable to child care services in the State or sub-state area.